+The purpose of this article is to reduce the negative secondary and cumulative environmental impacts associated with the misuse of fertilizers.
+These secondary and cumulative effects have been observed in and on the City of Miami Beach's surface waters and Biscayne Bay.
 This Article regulates and promotes the proper use of fertilizers by any applicator; requires proper training of commercial and institutional fertilizer applicators; establishes training and licensing requirements; establishes a prohibited application period; specifies allowable fertilizer application rates and methods; fertilizer-free zones; low maintenance zones; and exemptions.
-The article requires the use of best management practices which provide specific management guidelines to minimize negative secondary and cumulative environmental effects associated with the misuse of fertilizers.
+The purpose of this article requires the use of best management practices which provide specific management guidelines to minimize negative secondary and cumulative environmental effects associated with the misuse of fertilizers.
 These secondary and cumulative effects have been observed in and on City of Miami Beach's natural and constructed stormwater conveyances and surface waters.

-Collectively, these water bodies are an asset critical to the environmental, recreational, cultural and economic wellbeing of the City's residents and the health of the public.
-Overgrowth of algae and vegetation hinder the effectiveness of flood attenuation provided by natural and constructed stormwater conveyances.
+Collectively, these water bodies are an asset critical to the environmental, recreational, cultural and economic well-being of the City's residents and the health of the public.
+Overgrowth of algae and vegetation hinder the effectiveness of flood attenuation provided by natural and constructed stermwater conveyances.
 Regulation of nutrients, including both phosphorus and nitrogen contained in fertilizer, will help improve and maintain water and habitat quality.